duckietown/docs-AIDO/book/AIDO/05_quickstart/15_lanefollowing.md

 # Lane Following Quickstart {#quickstart-lanefollowing status=ready}

-Maintainer: Liam and Andrea C.

 <div class='requirements' markdown='1'>

-Requires: You have done the [](#quickstart-preliminaries)
+Requires: You have done the [](#quickstart-preliminaries).

-Result: You have made a submission to the Lane Following AI-DO challenge and you know how to try to make it better
+Result: You have made a submission to the Lane Following AI-DO challenge, and you know how to try to make it better.

 </div>